bigin/Scriptor/README.md

 # Scriptor

-A lightweight, versatile flat-file CMS for creating microsites, blogs or wikis.
+Scriptor is a lightweight and versatile flat-file CMS for creating microsites, blogs or wikis.